0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 ### 3. Directory Synchronization

-- ✅ A properly configured **Azure AD Connect (Entra Connect)** must be in place
+- ✅ A properly configured **Entra ID Connect (Entra Connect)** must be in place
-- ✅ User objects must be **synchronized from on-premises Active Directory to Azure AD**
+- ✅ User objects must be **synchronized from on-premises Active Directory to Entra ID**
 - ✅ The **`msDS-KeyCredentialLink` attribute is not required** with Cloud Kerberos Trust, in contrast to Key Trust deployments

 > ⚠️ Users must have the following Microsoft Entra attributes populated through Microsoft Entra Connect for Cloud Kerberos Trust to work: